Tycro-Games/tycro-games.github.io/_projects/Stalemate.md

 ### **AI constrained by design**

-Stalemate is based on chess and it is using **backtracking** to generate all possible permutations of the 5 units in the 4 squares that are available at a time.
-In the project there is a scene called **Backtracking** that showcases how the AI rates a board.
+Stalemate is based on chess and it uses **backtracking** to generate all possible permutations of the 5 units in the 4 squares that are available at a time.
+In the project, there is a scene called **Backtracking** that showcases how the AI rates a board.
 In the video below you can see how the test scene is used to generate permutation using a max cost.
-These are sorted based on a developer defined rating.
+These are sorted based on a developer-defined rating.
 Blue side is configured to have a smaller rating if there are fewer units placed, therefore, the highest rating boards have as many units as possible.

 <video controls src="/assets/media/stalemate/export import.mp4" title="Title"></video>